qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Add geometry attributes
 -----------------------
-Computes geometric properties of the features in a vector layer.
+Computes geometric properties of the features in a vector layer and includes them in the output layer.

 It generates a new vector layer with the same content as the input one, but with additional attributes, containing geometric measurements based on a selected CRS.